By-South African celebrity Kelly Khumalo has been implicated in the murder case of Bafana Bafana captain Senzo Meyiwa.

 The Bafana Bafana and Orlando Pirates goalkeeper was gunned down at the home of Khumalo’s mother on 26 October 2014.

-Defence advocate Malesela Teffo said the same witness alleges that the revolver fired by Khumalo was brought to the Vosloorus home of Khumalo’s mother by Longwe Twala, who was dating Khumalo’s sister at the time.
+Defence advocate Malesela Teffo said Wednesday that the same witness alleges that the revolver fired by Khumalo was brought to the Vosloorus home of Khumalo’s mother by Longwe Twala, who was dating Khumalo’s sister at the time.

 This was revealed during the cross-examination of the first state witness, a policeman, Sergeant Thabo Mosia, who handled forensics after the shooting on 26 October 2014.
 Teffo said to Mosia:

 A witness will testify that Meyiwa was allegedly shot by Nonhlanhla Kelly Khumalo by mistake.

 The same witness will further testify that the weapon used came with Longwe Twala and the firearm is a revolver.